flatsteve/ng2Do/README.md

 # ng2Do

-Simple todo application written in Angular 2
+Simple todo application in Angular 2